 - Add hot peppers (jalapenos) for a spicy pickle.

-- Dissolve sugar for sweet pickles – also called bread and butter pickles.
+- Use sugar for sweet pickles – also called bread and butter pickles.

-- White vinegar or red wine vinegar can be used instead of apple cider for a stronger flavor.
+- Swap white vinegar or red wine vinegar instead of apple cider for a stronger flavor.

 - Do not use balsamic vinegar – it’ll overtake the pickle flavor.